AndyFooGuoZhen/Docker_basics/README.md

 ```

 ### Using MySQL Workbench to connect to containerized DB
-After building and running the container created for mysql db, MySQL workbench can be used to connect to the containerized db via tcp/ssh method.
-In EC2, provide public IP as hostname and ubuntu as ssh username and provide .pem file for EC2 server authentication.
-Then fill in necessary mysql login credentials and test connection.
+1. Allow inbound port for EC2 for port 3306
+2. Build dockerfile and run the container with port mapping 3306:3306
+3. In MySQL Workbench, open up new connection with TCP/SSH method
+4. Procide public IP as hostname and ubuntu as ssh username
+5. Provide .pem file for EC2 server authentication
+6. Fill out MySQL credentials and test connection